Nothin' Move But the Money

 "Nothin' Move But the Money" is the lead single released from Mic Geronimo's second album, Vendetta.

-The song was produced by Sean "Puffy" Combs and Daven "Prestige" Vanderpool from the production team, The Hitmen and featured vocals from Combs and R&B singer Kelly Price.
+The song was produced by Daven "Prestige" Vanderpool from Sean "Puffy" Combs' production team, The Hitmen, and featured vocals from Combs and R&B singer Kelly Price.
 The official remix featured verses from Black Rob and DMX and was produced by another Hitmen member Nashiem Myrick.

 The song became Geronimo's most successful single, becoming his only appearance on the Billboard Hot 100.
 The official music video was directed by Christopher Erskin.

 The song features samples from Nona Hendryx's 1983 single, Transformation.